Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Mid-Range Analog Bullet Head to Head

-Lorex was initially founded in Canada and has been a specialized security systems provider since 1992.
-However, they were bought out by Chinese company Dahua in 2008 and have since provided Dahua OEM products.
+Lorex was initially founded in Canada.
+They have always been a specialized security systems provider since 1992.

 Mid-Range PoE Bullet Head to Head